 Amidst oppressive and extractive forms of state and corporate listening, practices of collaborative study, experimentation and resistance will, we hope, enable us to develop strategies for recalibrating our relationships to machine listening, whether through technological interventions, alternative infrastructures, new behaviors, or political demands.
 With so many cultural producers – whose work and research is crucial for this kind of project – thrown into deeper precarity and an uncertain future by the unfolding pandemic, we also hope that this curriculum will operate as a quasi-institution: a site of collective learning about and mobilisation against the coming world of listening machines.

 A curriculum is also a technology, a tool for supporting and activating learning.
 This one is open source.
 It has been built on a platform developed by Pirate Care for their own experiments in open pedagogy.
 We encourage everyone to freely use it to learn and organise processes of learning and to freely adapt, rewrite and expand it to reflect their own experience and serve their own pedagogies.

 This project takes place online, and across multiple unceded Indigenous Lands.
-Liquid Architecture acknowledge the people of the Kulin Nations as the custodians of the lands on which we operate, and recognise the multiple indigenous lands where participants live, work and study.
-Sovereignty was never ceded.
+Liquid Architecture acknowledge the people of the Kulin Nations as the custodians of the lands on which we work.
 We pay our respects to indigenous Elders, past, present and emerging.